 An agent that is good should be busy, but not too busy that they cannot manage your property effectively.
 If an agent has a team or partner who works with them, then ask to meet these people so you can familiarise yourself with them and their skills.

 Most real estate agents will have a number of prospective buyers on their list.
 These are typically people that have expressed interest in buying in the area, and who have given their agent their contact details, a list of their preferences, and property requirements.
 Other contacts the agent may have include mortgage brokers, home inspectors, and pest inspectors.

 How will you work with me to sell my property?

 Good communication throughout the selling process is a must.
 This can include email, phone and even text messages.
 The key to selling a home is being able to discuss your wants and needs with your agent.
 This means that you need to get along well and that you can talk to your agent without feeling like youre not being heard.

 You also want to know how your agent is going to market the property.
 Without marketing, prospective buyers wont even know that your home is for sale, and this could mean lost opportunities.
 A good real estate will have a number of marketing ideas that are cost-effective and will increase the number of leads you have.
 The most common types of marketing are the realtors website, newspapers, social media and real estate sites.

 Asking these types of questions will allow you to assess what an agents strengths and weaknesses are, and how these can be best utilised.
 But, most importantly, you need to feel comfortable with your agent.

 Are you looking to buy a property?
-Then contact eChoice today, we can help YOU find an affordable home loan.
+Then contact eChoice today.